Configuring Talend for Use with Vertica

 Example: Performing Vertica-to-Vertica COPY

-“CONNECT TO VERTICA vmart USER dbadmin PASSWORD '' ON
+This example shows a Vertica-to-Vertica COPY:“CONNECT TO VERTICA vmart USER dbadmin PASSWORD '' ON

 'VertTest01',5433;COPY customer_dimension FROM VERTICA